COVID-19 and how ICN can help

 ICN Victoria is coordinating requests for, and offers of, assistance from both local industry and the Department of Jobs, Precincts and Regions (DJPR).

-ICN Victoria is providing daily updates to the Department of Jobs, Precincts and Regions (DJPR) of companies with, or who potentially have, the capability and/or the capacity to assist in manufacturing medical consumable items and equipment.
+ICN Victoria is providing daily updates to the Department of Jobs, Precincts and Regions (DJPR) of businesses with, or who potentially have, the capability and/or the capacity to assist in manufacturing medical consumable items and equipment.

 For more information please email firstname.lastname@example.org.
 We will also provide updates on our Linkedin page as they become available.